Sombode/Obsidian-Vault/School/Economics/Basic Economic Concepts.md

 	- Still based on solid facts
 	- People make decisions in their best interest (not necessarily *selfish*, just *rational*)
 	- The status quo matters
+- Marginal thinking (what happens *next*?)

+## Types
+### Microeconomics
+Looks at small, individual markets.
+- Individuals
+- Households
+- Specific Firms

+> ex. _Wheat market_ over the US economy/whole agricultural market
+### Macroeconomics
+Looking at the whole economy, or large general segments of it.
+Focuses on the aggregate (GDP, all consumers, all businesses, inflation, unemployment, etc.).

+### Positive Economics
+Looking just at the facts/data.
+Cleaner/simpler.
+> ex.
+Gas prices are $3.67/gallon.
+### Normative Economics
+Value judgements, what does X mean?
+More speculation.
+What is good, what is bad?
+> ex.
+Gas prices are $3.67/gallon, *which is too high and will make people drive less.*
 ## Ceteris Paribus
 As life can be so convoluted and complex, focusing on one variable as dynamic and treating everything else as a static constant helps make better sense of things.
 > ex.
 What happens to X when Y changes?